dduan/TOMLDecoder/TOMLDecoder.docc/DeserializingTOML.md

 # How to Deserialize TOML

-Learn how TOMLDecoder converts TOML into structudred data.
+Learn how TOMLDecoder converts TOML into structured data.

 ## Overview

-TOML is a text-based document format consisted of different leaf data types like a integer, or a local date;
+TOML is a text-based document format consisted of different leaf data types like an integer, or a local date;
 and structural types like a table or an array.
-If these sounds unfamilar to you, head over to [toml.io](https://toml.io) to read up on it.
+If these sounds unfamiliar to you, head over to [toml.io](https://toml.io) to read up on it.

-To represent information in a TOML document in Swift, we need a set of Swift types to represent each data type in TOML, and a some logic that converts the TOML text into these data type according to the rules defined by the TOML specification.
+To represent information in a TOML document in Swift, we need a set of Swift types to represent each data type in TOML, and some logic that converts the TOML text into these data type according to the rules defined by the TOML specification.
-The conversion proress is referred to as deserializing the data, or de-marsheling the data, or parsing the data.
+The conversion process is referred to as deserializing the data, or de-marshalling the data, or parsing the data.

 TOML decoder picks a set of Swift types to represent each TOML data type.
-It also handles the parsing/deseralizing/de-marsheling for you.
+It also handles the parsing/deserializing/de-marshalling for you.
 This article explains both aspects of the library.

-_This may sound overly complicated. and you only care about getting your `Codeble`s.
+_This may sound overly complicated. and you only care about getting your `Codable`s.
 In that case, checkout <doc:DecodingTOML>_.

 ## Representing TOML data types